mtoensing/RaspberryPiMinecraftDocker/README.md

 Step 1: Install Raspberry Pi OS 64-Bit and enable SSH.

-Step 2: Execute this on the shell of the Pi.
+Step 2: Copy and then execute these commands on the shell of the Pi.

 ```sh
 curl -fsSL https://getmc.marc.tv/ -o install-pi-docker-minecraft.sh